 Set in Paris in the 1960s, at a time when France was electing a new President, when tensions were rife among friends and foes alike, the story highlights the tender moments that occur between two unlikely people who fall in love.

-Inspired by a poem that goes by the same title, it tells of love, hope, and of courage.
-It brings with it an infectious humor that will more than likely, endear the reader to the characters of the story.
+Inspired by a poem that goes by the same title, it tells of love, hope, and courage.
+It brings with it infectious humor that will more than likely endear the reader to the characters of the story.

-The dialogue in certain instances are in French, given the location.
+The dialogue in certain instances is in French, given the location.